miranda-hawkes/induction-tutorials/Building-A-GovUk-Frontend-Service/Part1.md

 Keep the branch name short and sweet.
 If your branch on a real microservice relates to a JIRA ticket, use the ID of the ticket as the branch name.

 ## Installing Dependencies
-As mentioned earlier, we're going to use Reactive Mongo in our project to make basic requests to a database.
-We need to use a separate library for this, and we'll be using the HMRC version that is used widely across MDTP.
-We'll also add a useful testing library.
+As mentioned earlier, we're going to use some HMRC libraries to provide standard UI components.
+We will also use a HMRC bootstrap library and a useful testing library.

-We're going to first change the version of Play framework we're using so that it works with simple-reactivemongo.
-We'll also need to change a couple other dependency versions.
+We're going to first change some dependency versions so they all work together.

 In your project: